UMANG13-coder/Neoapps.ai-Documentation/docs/Overview/node-red-and-api-communication.md

 ## Application in Database Event-Triggered Workflows

-> The architecture you've described fits within the EDA framework, focusing on a pattern where database actions trigger events, subsequently broadcasted to initiate workflows.
-This model is particularly adept at facilitating processes outside the database in response to database state changes.
+> The [architecture](#architecture-diagram) detailed earlier aligns with the Event-Driven Architecture (EDA) framework, emphasizing a pattern in which database actions trigger events that are subsequently broadcasted to initiate workflows.
+This model excels at facilitating processes beyond the database in response to changes in the database state.

 ### Components: